About Undergraduate Research Grants

-In the 2020–21 academic year, VCUarts will award grants to support undergraduate research, innovation, and entrepreneurship projects.
+In the 2021–22 academic year, VCUarts will award grants to support creative undergraduate research and entrepreneurial projects.

 These grants encourage cross-disciplinary collaboration and promote faculty-student mentorship.
 They are open to applicants seeking funding to complete research or creative work that is interdisciplinary, involves student collaboration and draws on the expertise of a faculty mentor.

 Funding: Receive up to $3,000 in grant funding to develop an interdisciplinary project.